-Two identical looking steaks sitting side by side on the grill can cook at different rates.
-Even if you have years of experience around the grill, the only sure fire way to deliver perfectly cooked meat to the table is by using an instant read thermometer.
+Even if you have years of experience around the grill, the only sure-fire way to deliver perfectly cooked meat to the table is by using an instant-read digital thermometer.

-- The Best Instant Read Thermometer – ThermoPop
+The Best Instant Read Digital Meat Thermometers Reviewed

-The makers of the ThermoPop, Thermoworks, are all about thermometers, and have a large range of temperature measuring tools available.
-Years of experience in this industry shines through in the clever and thoughtful design of the ThermoPop.
+ThermoWorks, are obsessed with fast and accurate temperature measurement.
+They have a large range of temperature measuring tools available.
+Years of experience in designing thermometers for professional pitmasters and the food services industry shines through in the clever and thoughtful design of the ThermoPop 2.

-Design features include a rotating screen to make reading the display convenient from any angle, a backlit screen, design to accommodate both left and right handed users, and the ability to switch between °C and °F.
+It’s also designed to accommodate both left and right-handed users, and the ability to switch between °C and °F.